 Exam Board OCR GCSE - Drama (9-1) - J316 (from 2016) - OCR Introduction "Schools remain the single most important place where children learn about Cultural Education."
 (Department for Culture, Media and Sport) Drama gives students the opportunity to explore the subject from a range of perspectives by devising their own, original work; by bringing to life the work of a playwright; as theatre reviewers, developing their own thoughts on what makes drama and theatre successful; and as creative artists building and bringing a character to life through exploration and rehearsal.
 Students can choose to be assessed as either a performer or as a designer in the non-exam components.
 This means that students have the choice to complete the course as a performer, as designer or through a combination of both roles.
-Drama creates self-starters and develops emotional intelligence.
-Drama students are highly sought-after by employers.
-Drama 'reaches the parts other subjects can't reach'.
 Who might enjoy this course?
 If you have enjoyed drama in KS3, you will enjoy Drama even more at KS4.
 You have already covered many aspects of drama and performance through your drama lessons in KS3.
 You may have also participated in either school performances or performances with local youth drama groups before starting this qualification.
 Exams / Assessment Devising Drama - non-exam assessment 30% Presenting and Performing Texts - non-exam assessment 30% Drama: Performance and Response - Exam assessment.
 1hr 30minutes 40% What skills might I develop?
-Drama: Performance and Response - Exam assessment.
-The 30minutes 40% Drama challenges students and develops a number of transferable skills: Research - A key aspect of planning any production is to develop research skills.
+Drama challenges students and develops a number of transferable skills: Research - A key aspect of planning any production is to develop research skills.
 Independence - When studying Drama, students work on their own to complete tasks.
 Working with others - Students will work with others as theatre companies to create both devised and text-based performances.
 Analysis - Any performer, director or designer must be able to take and understand information before applying it to create a performance.
 Communication - The ability to discuss key issues verbally and in writing is vital to any future success.
 Whether as a character or in rehearsals preparing for a performance, this is an essential skill.
 Time management - The skill of prioritising work is very important.
 By preparing performances and working through questions in an exam context, a GCSE (9-1) Drama student will have effectively developed this skill.
 Presentation and Performance - Acting and designing allows students to find the confidence in their own ability, preparing them for public speaking, speeches, and presentations.
 Planning and organising - Creating Drama productions teaches students how to plan effectively to complete many different tasks presented to them.
 Drive and determination - Any successful Drama GCSE student will have shown the drive and determination to succeed - exactly what a sixth form, college or employers will be looking for.
 What could I do next with Drama?
 Careers might include acting/performing, stage and set design, developing make- up for film and theatre, lighting and technical roles, costume design and fashion, sales and marketing, presenting, Dance/Choreography, work in media.
-Further information can be obtained from : Miss Hutchison
+Further information can be obtained from : Miss Whiting